ninabarzh/broomstick/content/posts/State-of-ai-driven-surveillance-2025.md

 ## Convergence of physical and digital monitoring

-Surveillance has gone from watching CCTV tapes in a dingy room to something called “visual intelligence,” where AI analyses footage in real-time for anything resembling trouble—or, occasionally, a dog mistaken for a burglar.
+Surveillance has gone from watching CCTV tapes in a dingy room to something called “visual intelligence,” where AI analyses footage in real-time for anything resembling trouble, or, occasionally, a dog mistaken for a burglar.
-This AI-augmented vision is increasingly tied into the grand convergence of IT, OT, and security systems—because if you’re going to be vulnerable, you might as well be efficiently vulnerable.
+This AI-augmented vision is increasingly tied into the grand convergence of IT, OT, and security systems, because if you’re going to be vulnerable, you might as well be efficiently vulnerable.

 The UK's Royal Navy is piloting Project Cabot, which aims to have uncrewed undersea vehicles communicate with